slustig210/377-lab-intro-to-xv6/README.md

 ## Part 1: Running xv6

-To run xv6 on qemu (an emulator) with GDB, use the command
+To run xv6 on qemu (an emulator) with GDB, use the command:
 ```bash
 make qemu-nox-gdb
 ```